desiFish/Water-Pump-Controller-V2/README.md

 4. ✅ Verify results
 ```

+### 🔧 Tank Volume Configuration
+To enable the approximate water volume display:
+1. Locate the `TANK_VOLUME` definition in the code.
+2. Set its value to your tank's capacity in liters.
+3. Example: `#define TANK_VOLUME 1000 // for a 1000-liter tank`

+> 💡 **Note:** The accuracy of the volume estimation depends on the precision of your ultrasonic sensor calibration and the `TANK_VOLUME` setting.

 ### ⚡ Important Notes
 - **🔌 Voltage Protection:** External voltage protection is recommended
 - **📊 Current-Voltage Relationship:**